awsdocs/amazon-fsx-windows-user-guide/doc_source/creating-joined-ad-file-systems.md

-# Joining an Amazon FSx File System to a Self\-Managed Microsoft Active Directory Domain<a name="creating-joined-ad-file-systems"></a>
+# Joining an Amazon FSx file system to a self\-managed Microsoft Active Directory domain<a name="creating-joined-ad-file-systems"></a>

-When you create a new Amazon FSx for Windows File Server file system, you can configure Microsoft Active Directory integration so that it joins to your self\-managed Microsoft Active Directory domain\.
+When you create a new FSx for Windows File Server file system, you can configure Microsoft Active Directory integration so that it joins to your self\-managed Microsoft Active Directory domain\.
 To do this, provide the following information for your Microsoft AD:
 + The fully qualified domain name of your on\-premises Microsoft AD directory\.
 **Note**
 Amazon FSx currently does not support Single Label Domain \(SLD\) domains\.